What’s Covered By A Condo Association or Homeowners Association’s Insurance Policy?

 Who is responsible for my loss?
 My insurance policy or the association?

 It’s important to understand what a homeowners and condo association’s policy covers and how that differs from a homeowners or condo owner’s insurance policy.
-Most of the time Homeowners and Condo Associations boards are a group of people elected the community and are owners of condo units or homes within their community.
+Most of the time Homeowners and Condo Associations boards are a group of people elected by the community and are owners of condo units or homes within their community.
 Also, the association will usually hire a management company that dedicates and LCAM to oversee the association.

 What is an LCAM?

-An LCAM is a Licensed Community Association Manager who is trained and licensed the state of Florida to take the stress off of the shoulders of the owner and Board members living under a Homeowners’ Association or Condominium Association.
+An LCAM is a Licensed Community Association Manager who is trained and licensed by the state of Florida to take the stress off of the shoulders of the owner and Board members living under a Homeowners’ Association or Condominium Association.
 An LCAM has many responsibilities, which often include advising the HOA or COA Board and the community, monitoring an association’s finances, acting as a liaison when hiring and handling contractors, and advising the HOA or COA Board on changes in Florida state statutes.

 Experienced Public Adjusters specializes in commercial and residential property insurance claims, including condos, HOA’s, and co-ops.
 Please contact us today for a free claim review at (407) 212-8669.